French and Francophone Studies

-Our BA Modern Languages allows you to study French by itself (what used to be called single honours French) or in combination with German, Italian, Spanish, Arabic of Mandarin.
+Our BA Modern Languages allows you to study French by itself (what used to be called single honours French) or in combination with German and Spanish.
 Optional modules include Paris, France and the Second World War, Contemporary French Cinema and The History of the French Language, as well as Interpreting, Translation Workshop and, in your final year, a dissertation.
 We have partnerships with the following French universities where you can spend your year abroad: Angers, Besançon, Brest, Chambéry, Lyon III, Pau and Toulouse.
 You can also work as a British Council Language Assistant or undertake take a work placement.
 BA Modern Languages offers a broad-based curriculum via three pathways, in Culture, Education and Translation.

 In BA Modern Languages, Translation and Interpreting you take French alongside another language and specialist modules such as Computer-Assisted Translation and Concepts in Translation.
 You are obliged to split your year abroad, practicing Translation and Interpreting in two languages at two institutions from our list of prestigious partners.
 Those for French are based in Brussels, Geneva, and Paris.

 All students of French can take part in the weekly Café Causette and join the University French Society.